Austin616/SmartCards/README.md

    ```
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact

-For any questions or support, reach out via email at your-email@example.com or open an issue on GitHub.
+For any questions or support, reach out via email at austintran616@gmail.com or open an issue on GitHub.